NetApp/beegfs/roles/beegfs_ha_7_1/README.md

     # Uninstall defaults (See `Uninstall` section below more information)
     beegfs_ha_uninstall: false                                          # Whether to uninstall the entire BeeGFS HA solution excluding the storage provisioning and host storage setup.
-    beegfs_ha_uninstall_purge_volumes: false                            # Whether to completely remove the volumes from the host only.
+    beegfs_ha_uninstall_unmap_volumes: false                            # Whether to unmap the volumes from the host only.
 This will not effect the data.
     beegfs_ha_uninstall_wipe_format_volumes: false                      # Whether to wipe format signitures from volumes on the host. **WARNING!
 This action is unrecoverable.**
     beegfs_ha_uninstall_delete_volumes: false                           # Whether to delete the volumes from the storage. **WARNING!
 This action is unrecoverable.**
     beegfs_ha_uninstall_delete_storage_pools_and_host_mappings: false   # Whether to delete all storage pools/volume groups and host/host group mappings created for BeeGFS HA solution.